This policy outlines the principles and requirements related to investing and managing unlisted investments in infrastructure for renewable energy.

 Information Technology (IT) is in this policy referred to as data, systems, services and technologies that together provides Norges Bank Investment Management (NBIM) with information, electronic communication and efficient business process execution capabilities.

-This policy outlines high-level principles for the security of Norges Bank Investment Management’s assets and personnel.
-The purpose is to set security objectives appropriate to identified security risks.
+This policy outlines high-level principles for the information security management in Norges Bank Investment Management.
+The purpose is to set information security objectives appropriate to identified information security risks.

 The Conduct Policy reflects our commitment to conduct our activities in alignment with applicable laws and regulations, in accordance with high professional standards and in line with our core values.